ariffero/RCTutils/README.md

 - Example file: config_rct.json
 - `python3 rct.py config_rct.json`
 - Separate .csv files are saved for each period if you have more than one period in the configuration file
+## Produce run lists from RCT
+- Produce the .csv files mentioned in **Export runs from RCT (in Bookkeeping)**
+- Example configuration file: rct_runlist.json.
+Modify it according to your needs
+- `python3 rct_runlist.py rct_runlist.json --csv_directory ../RCTutils/`.
+The `csv_directory` can be omitted if the .csv files are already in the current directory
 ## Calculate and upload mu/INEL rate to RCT
 The scritps needed and the example configuration files can be found under `INEL_Mu`.
 - `python3 inel_mu_calculation.py mu_inel.json`